tos1121/grunt-include-files/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### 2015-05-19 ver.
+0.5

+* add function to use file name.
+This function will be useful for especially creating toc pages.

 ### 2014-11-22 ver.
 0.4.4